OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 Why does `const ()` have type `'_a -> '_a`?

 The problem is that `const ()` is a partial application.
-The result of a function application is a runtime value called _closure_.
-Since this value will be created only in runtime, the typechecker can't inspect it, so it is left beyond its reach.
+The result of a function application is a runtime value called a _closure_.
+Since this value will be created only at runtime, the typechecker can't inspect it, so it is left beyond its reach.
 The typechecker needs to be very pessimistic (if not paranoid!) and must assume that the closure may create arbitrary references and could use them to breach type soundness.

-And in this case, it is _not_ overcautious, as we indeed can breach it, as we show below:
+And in this case, it is _not_ overcautious, as we can indeed breach type safety, as we show below:

 ```ocaml
 let const _ =